serokell/blog-posts/Alex and Happy Part 1/article.md

   - happy
 ```

-n.b.: You might need to use `hpack --force` to override the current Cabal file.
+n.b.: If you chose to use Stack, you might need to use `hpack --force` to override the current Cabal file.

 You may want to remove `src/Main.hs`, as we won't need it.